Piaugier

 • While Grenache can sometimes overpower other varieties, Jean-Marc’s gentle touch and gift with blending translate to vibrant, elegant wines that truly overdeliver.

-We have our friends Jim and Bob Varner to thank for this find!
-Domaine de Piaugier encompasses 30 hectares located mostly in Sablet (Côtes-du-Rhône Villages), as well as in the surrounding Côtes-du Rhone-area.
+Our friends Jim and Bob Varner introduced us to Sophie & Jean-Marc Autran of Domaine de Piaugier.
+Their historic family encompasses 30 hectares located mostly in Sablet (Côtes-du-Rhône Villages), as well as in the surrounding Côtes-du Rhone-area.

-Jean-Marc Autran, Alphonse’s great-grandson, took over the winery from his father Marc in 1985.
+Fourth generation Jean-Marc Autran took over the winery from his father Marc in 1985.
 He acquired more vineyards and, with the assistance of his wife Sophie, developed the sale of his wines in bottle.
-The winery soon became too small and they extended it in 1995 to enable them to mature and store the wines in the best possible conditions.
-Today, Sophie and Jean-Marc Autran cultivate 3.5 hectares within the Gigondas Appellation d'Origine Contrôlée area, 12.5 hectares in the Sablet AOC and 14 hectares of Côtes-du-Rhône vineyards.
+The winery soon became too small so they expanded the footprint in 1995, which enabled them to mature and store the wines in the best possible conditions.
+Today, Sophie and Jean-Marc Autran, along with their daughter Maude, farnm 3.5 hectares within the Gigondas AOC, 12.5 hectares in the Sablet AOC, and 14 hectares of Côtes-du-Rhône vineyards. " Rigor, respect, and patience" is the Piagier mantra in the vineyards and cellar.
+After years of farming organically, Domaine de Piaugier earned certification through ECOCERT.

 Grenache reigns supreme in the village, with complimentary plantings of Syrah, Mourvèdre, Counoise and Carignan.
 While Grenache can sometimes overpower other varieties, Jean-Marc's gentle touch and gift with blending translate to a more elegant, restrained style.
 Fruit and freshness are the always the aim, even in warmer years.
 Until the 2005 vintage, the wines were made from whole bunches, with no destemming or crushing.
 Destemming was introduced in 2006.
 The duration of indigenous yeast fermentation varies from one week (Côtes-du-Rhône) to four weeks (for the Sablet and Gigondas).
 The temperature is strictly controlled at 28-30°C. The Côtes-du-Rhône red wines are matured in concrete tanks for 6-12 months while the Sablet and Gigondas are matured for 2 years in used barrique as well as concrete tank.
 When bottling the reds, only their Côtes-du-Rhône is filtered.